Knowledge Technologies and the Asymmetric Threat

 We suggest that the problem is properly understood in the light of a specific form of complexity theory.

 An evolution of natural science is moving in the direction of a stratification of formal systems using complexity theory.
-A number of open questions face this evolution, including the re-examination of notions of non-finite, the notion of an axiom, and the development of the understanding of human induction.
-Induction, in counter position to deduction, is seen as a means to "step away from" the formal system so as to observe the real world directly.
+A number of open questions face this evolution, including the re-resolution of notions of non-finite, the notion of an axiom, and the development of the understanding of human induction.
+Induction, in counter position to deduction, is seen as a means to "step away from" the formal system and observe the real world directly.

 The “artificial intelligence” failure can be viewed, and often is, as simply because humans have not yet understood how to develop the right types of computer programs.
 This viewpoint is an important viewpoint that has lead to interesting work on computer representation of human and social knowledge.